nvs-bench/nvs-bench/README.md

 # Instructions
 See `nvs-bench/README.md` for more detailed instructions.
-This file is meant to be a sparknotes / reference after using the `git subtree` command to copy the boilerplate files into your method's repo
+This file is meant to be a sparknotes / reference after using the `git subtree` command to copy the boilerplate files into your method's repo.

 # Installation
 Copying these files into a new method's repo with `git subtree`